BasicComputation/x64-lecture/B08 - Input and output of text.md

 EOF is a negative value, so eax will have that value. <br>
 "error indicator" is, as I understand it, a variable for the C library that is set to signal a error has occured, <br>
 it resides in a data segment belonging to the DLL.

-### Calling convention - argument passing
-First arguments to functions is by convention in Windows put in the 'C' register, then 'D', then '8' and then '9'. <br>
-Any more arguments are provided in the stack of the calling functions, so room for arguments needs to be reserved. <br>
-I will explain the calling convention for Windows later on.

 ## Getting input
 In this example I will use the C library function "gets" to get a string of characters. <br>